mosaicml/examples/resnet/README.md

 This benchmark assumes that ImageNet is already stored on your local machine or stored in an S3 bucket after being processed into a streaming dataset.
 Instructions to download ImageNet can be found [here](https://www.image-net.org/download.php).
 Alternatively, you can train on other image classification datasets.
 The local dataset code assumes your data is in the [torchvision ImageFolder](https://pytorch.org/vision/main/generated/torchvision.datasets.ImageFolder.html) format.

-The below command will test if your data is setup appropriately:
+The below command will test if your data is set up appropriately:
 ```bash
 # Test locally stored dataset
 python data.py path/to/data